Princesstårta: Swedish Princess Cake

 Notes

-It is recommended that you make the cake and vanilla cream the day before you need the cake.
+1. It is recommended to make the cake the day before intended use, and assemble on the actual day of serving.

-1. In Sweden, the cake is usually made with potatismjöl (potato starch).
-However, I didn't have any, so replaced it with cornstarch.
+2. In Sweden, the cake is usually made with potatismjöl (potato starch).
+However, I didn't have any, so replaced it with cornstarch (cornflour in the UK).
 You can use either.

-3. I haven't included measurements for the jam, but you will need enough for two layers (use as much or as little as you like).
-You can use store bought jam, or make your own (such as my berry jam).
+4. I haven't included measurements for the jam, but you will need enough for two layers (use as much or as little as you like).
+You can use store bought jam, or make your own - for more information read here

-4. I bought shop bought marzipan decorations, but you can make your own.
+5. I bought shop bought marzipan lid and decorations, but you can make your own.
+For more information read here

-5. Traditionally, a princess cake has three layers.
+6. Traditionally, a princess cake has three layers.
 However, I decided to divide both sponges, making four layers.
+For more information read here

 Leave a Reply